|1.||This could be ye!||

 Let It Ride League celebrates International Talk Like A Pirate Day with the original creation Pirate World Cup!
 Be the captain of the eight finest fleets on the high seas and earn the glory!
 YARRRRRGGGGH!

 Select two territories each from the Atlantic, Pacific, Indian, and Arctic oceans, for a total of eight.

 The winner is the captain with the highest score at the end of ten sailings.
 Every territory clashes with the other seven territories in their sea, plus one from each of the other three seas.
 Each territory possesses different strengths and weaknesses.
 When territories clash, the outcome is based on luck and the following four categories...

 Geography: natural resources, defensibility, chokepoint access

-Plunder Blowout = 2 bonus points + 10% more strength
+Plunder Blowout: 2 extra points + 10% more strength

-Fortunate Upset: Do the gods smile down on thee?
-If you are the smaller, weaker territory in a clash, fortune sometimes swings in your favor and grants you victory.
+If you are the smaller, weaker territory in a clash, the luck o' the ocean sometimes swings in your favor and grants you victory.
 If you command one of these Fortunate Upsets, you earn an additional point.

-Plunder Blowout: Have you utterly demolished your foes?
 If you captain a Plunder Blowout with skill (200+ margin of victory) or tremendous luck (90%+ luck for you AND 10% luck or less for your opponent), you earn an additional two points.
-Your winning territory is also 10% stronger now.
-The loser of a Plunder Blowout is now 10% weaker.
+Your winning territory is also 10% stronger for the duration of the season.
+The loser of a Plunder Blowout is 10% weaker.

-Did you participate in this pirating venture last year?
+Did you venture forth in last year's Pirate World Cup?
 Be aware that many territories have changed in their strengths and weaknesses.
 You may also notice that the worst territory from each region last year has been relegated to land-bound pursuits.